pi-hole/docs/docs/docker/DHCP.md

 ### Docker Pi-hole with host networking mode

-Possibly the simpelest way to get DHCP working with Docker Pi-hole is to use [host networking](https://docs.docker.com/network/host/) which makes the container be on your LAN Network like a regular Raspberry Pi-hole would be, allowing it to broadcast DHCP.
+Possibly the simplest way to get DHCP working with Docker Pi-hole is to use [host networking](https://docs.docker.com/network/host/) which makes the container be on your LAN Network like a regular Raspberry Pi-hole would be, allowing it to broadcast DHCP.
 It will have the same IP as your Docker host server in this mode so you may still have to deal with port conflicts.

 - Inside your docker-compose.yml remove all ports and replace them with: `network_mode: host`
 - `docker run --net=host` if you don't use docker-compose

 ### Docker Pi-hole with a Macvlan network

-[Macvlan networks](https://docs.docker.com/network/macvlan/) are most advanced option since it requires more network knowledge and docker commands to setup.
-This mode is similar to host network mode but insead of borring the IP of your docker host computer it grabs a new IP address off your LAN network.
+A [Macvlan network](https://docs.docker.com/network/macvlan/) is the most advanced option since it requires more network knowledge and setup.
+This mode is similar to host network mode but instead of borrowing the IP of your docker host computer it grabs a new IP address off your LAN network.

-Having the container get it's own IP not only solves the broadcast problem but avoids port conflits you might have on devices such as NAS devices with web interfaces.
+Having the container get its own IP not only solves the broadcast problem but avoids port conflicts you might have on devices such as NAS devices with web interfaces.
 Tony Lawrence detailed macvlan setup for Pi-hole first in the second part of his great blog series about [Running Pi-hole on Synology Docker](http://tonylawrence.com/posts/unix/synology/running-pihole-inside-docker/), check it out here: [Free your Synology ports with Macvlan](http://tonylawrence.com/posts/unix/synology/free-your-synology-ports/)

 ### Docker Pi-hole with a bridge networking